 Beginner classes often register around 10-15 participants.
 The first 2-3 classes tend to be busy, but classes generally settle out to anywhere between 7 and 12 attendees in any given class, accounting for normal student absences.
 Classes during Covid will vary from this.

 Please be aware that there are no cash refunds on classes that you miss, no discounts on future sessions due to missed classes, no registration transfers or transfers of credit to other people and no refunds or credits due to weather rescheduling.
-That said, there are options if you need to miss a class.
+That said, for beginners there are options if you need to miss a class.
 You are welcome to attend a makeup class at your level or below, preferably during the current session.
 If you re-enroll at full price during the next semester you can use a make-up class as late as the next semester (this means that you will attend an extra class per week).
 You must be currently enrolled in a session in order to take advantage of a make-up.
 Beginner students may attend any beginner class for make-ups (you don’t need to call ahead).
+Intermediate and Advanced students cannot do make up classes during Covid, but new choreography semester classes are filmed (please double check with me that your class will be filmed).